rostools/cog-flow-intro/commits.md

 If you make an error in your commit, there are ways to undo them and rewrite your repository's history.
 Importantly, this is a lot "safer" as long as you haven't pushed your commit to the remote repository on e.g., GitHub.
 Go to the [Git Guides](https://github.com/git-guides/git-commit#how-to-undo-commits-in-git) for a run-through of how to undo a commit.

-![Figure of committing workflow..
-I would like a better example here, but think that a figure is a nice way of visualising it.
+## Example

+Let's say you want to create a scatter plot in your code.
+Since we follow, the GitHub flow, you need to create a new branch for your changes.
+Adding a scatter plot will be to add a new feature, and following the branching naming convention described in [Branching](branching.md), the branch will be called `feature/add-scatter-plot`.
+When you have switched to this new branch, you can start making the scatter plot.

+![Figure of committing workflow following the guidelines in this post.
 NB: Within the GitHub flow, you always create a supporting branch, commit your changes there, and after a PR and review, the approved changes will be merged into main.
 ](../images/commits.png)

+First, you create the initial version of the scatter plot showing the data points on relevant axes.
+You add these changes to the staging area and commit with the message `feat: init scatter plot`.

+Then, you decide that it would be nice to add a linear regression line to the scatter plot to see the trend line in the data points.
+You commit these changes with the message `feat: add regression line`.

+After your commit, you found that data points make the regression line a bit difficult to see.
+Therefore, you lower the opacity of the data points, and commit these changes with the message `fix: lower opacity of data points to see regression line more clearly`.

+Last, you add legends to the plot to make it easier to understand.
+You commit these changes with the message `feat: add legends`.

+Now your work on the scatter plot is complete and you would like feedback from your collaborators before the changes are merged to the main branch.
+So, you create a pull request (more on those in the [Pull Request](prs.md) post).
+After your changes has been reviewed, your feature branch `feature/add-scatter-plot` is merged into the main branch and deleted.

 ## Commits in Practice